RustCrypto/AEADs/README.md

 Collection of [Authenticated Encryption with Associated Data (AEAD)][AEAD] algorithms written in pure Rust.

-## Warnings

-Crates in this repository have not yet received any formal cryptographic and security reviews.

-**USE AT YOUR OWN RISK.**

 ## Usage

 Crates functionality is expressed in terms of traits defined in the [`aead`]